DavidXu-JJ/DavidXu-JJ/README.md

 📫 How to reach me: davidxujw@@gmail.com

-Please at least let me know who you are when you contact me by email.
+Please at least let me know who you are when contact me through email.

 ### Miscellaneous profile